colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

     }

 .. note::
-    If you want to add translatable field you have to include instructions from ``How to create a translatable field`` during adding field.
+    If you want to add a translatable field you will need to follow instructions from ``How to create a translatable field``

-Then we have to extend functions responsible creation object from array data.
+Then we have to extend the functions responsible for creation of an object from array data.

 .. code-block:: php